 So with the iPhone becoming so popular and the Facebook Instagram phase going on you get flooded with pictures from your friends all containing the same effects but just another angle and another day.

-With the Droid you can do that too but better!
-It takes a little more effort but it's you being creative and not just pressing the button.
+With the Droid you can do that but better!
+It takes a little more effort but it’s you being creative and not just pressing the button like those iPhone people.

 Since I have released this article an Instagram version has come out for Android and I have downloaded and installed it.
 I am not a fan.
-I do not like being forced to crop my photos and I do not want to be part of some new online network.
-Facebook is enough.
+I do not like being forced to crop my photos.

 Again all photos no mater what editing app were taken with HDR Camera for Android then processed with Pixlr-o-matic, BeFunky, Photoshop Express or Instagram.